cpiaulet/smint/README.md

 * https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract
 * https://ui.adsabs.harvard.edu/abs/2016ApJ...819..127Z/abstract

 Feel free to contribute to this tool by raising issues or submitting pull requests.
+Any questions or requests can also be addressed to caroline.piaulet@umontreal.ca.

 ## Installation
 You can install *smint* from GitHub: